iFR-OFC/casos-coding-guidelines/MATLAB-Coding-Guidelines.md

 - Limit nesting of loop and conditional statements to 5 levels.

-*Best Practices* are guidelines that contain recommendations for improving the quality of your MATLAB code.
-Following them is strongly encouraged.
+*Best Practices* are guidelines that cannot always be enforced or which may be neglected under certain circumstances.
+Following them is strongly encouraged, however, and exceptions should be justified.
 Most Best Practices cannot be reliably detected by the Code Analyzer.
 Examples of Best Practices in the guidelines include:

 - Avoid the use of the `eval` function.
 The `eval` function can lead to unexpected code execution especially when using the function with untrusted user input.